jarmokivekas/sewing/backpack, daypack, large/backpack, daypack, large.md

-# Daypack with PALS webbing and detachable shoulder straps
+# Large daypack with PALS webbing and detachable shoulder straps

 ## Patterns for all pieces